glowieframework/glowie-website/documentation/v1.0/home.md

 If you have any doubts or suggestions, check out our [discussions page at GitHub](https://github.com/glowieframework/glowie/discussions).

-For reporting bugs, asking for new features and collaborating with Glowie development, see our [issues page](https://github.com/glowieframework/glowie/issues).
+For reporting bugs, asking for new features and collaborating with Glowie development, see our [issues page](https://github.com/glowieframework/glowie/issues) and feel free to open a [pull request](https://github.com/glowieframework/glowie/pulls).
 You can also contact us at [dev@glowie.tk](mailto:dev@glowie.tk).

 Let's begin!